dtrckd/simplon_datai_2020/brief_3/brief.md

 # Description

-Mr Pontier is back and need your help.
-This times, he needs to automatically detect hand-written digits written on picture that represents the phone number of his clients and collaborator.
-Has he have thousands of document, this will take for too long to do it manually.
-This is why he asked you if you can design an algorithm that automatically detect the number from the picture.
+Mr Pontier is back and needs your help.
+This times, he needs to automatically detect hand-written digits written on pictures that represents the phone numbers of his clients and collaborators.
+Because he has thousands of documents, this will take far too long to do it manually.
+This is why he asked you if you can design an algorithm that automatically detect the number from the pictures.

+Furthermore, Mr Pontier wants
+* to understand how the algorithm works,
+* compare the performance with several classification algorithms
-Furthermore, Mr Pontier wants to understand how the algorithm works, and wants to observe the convergence for further improvments.
+* to observe the convergence of a grandient descent algorithm for further investigation.

 # Proposed Plan

 **1) Get and understand your data**

-git clone the repository and run the given notebook.
+git clone the repository and run the given notebook in https://github.com/dtrckd/simplon_datai_2020/blob/master/brief_3/.

 what is the type of the data ?